Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we first explore LLMs in end-to-end CS speech translation, and significantly achieve improvements in two key aspect.
+In this work, we first explore LLMs in end-to-end CS speech translation, and achieve significant improvements in two key aspects.
 First, we propose a novel MoE speech projector, which enables capturing fine-grained representations of CS speech.
-Second, we propose a novel multi-stage training paradigm that effectively utilize diverse data sources while ensuring smooth transitions across training stages.
+Second, we propose a novel multi-stage training paradigm that effectively utilizes diverse data domains while ensuring smooth transitions across training stages.
 Extensive experiments and analyses verify the effectiveness of our model.
 For future work, we plan to extend our model to support a wider range of CS language pairs and to investigate more adaptive expert selection mechanisms.
-Besides, we aim to generalize our model to related CS tasks such as ASR and MT, in order to further validate its robustness and generalizability.
+Besides, we aim to generalize our model to related CS tasks such as ASR and MT to further validate its robustness and generalizability.